Kathy Boudin

 Kathy Boudin (May 19, 1943 – May 1, 2022) was an American radical leftist who served 23 years in prison for felony murder based on her role in the 1981 Brink's robbery.
-The robbery resulted in the killing of two Nyack, New York, police officers and one security guard, and serious injury to another security guard.
 Boudin was a founding member of the militant Weather Underground organization, which engaged in bombings of government buildings to express opposition to U.S. foreign policy and racism.
-She was released on parole in 2003 and after earning a doctorate became an adjunct professor at Columbia University.
+The 1981 robbery resulted in the killing of two Nyack, New York police officers and one security guard, and serious injury to another security guard; Boudin was arrested attempting to flee after the getaway vehicle she occupied was stopped by police.
+She was released on parole in 2003.
+After earning a doctorate, Boudin became an adjunct professor at Columbia University.

-Early life and family
+Early life, family, and education

 Kathy Boudin was born in Manhattan on May 19, 1943, into a Jewish family with a storied left-wing history.
-She was raised in Greenwich Village, New York City.
+Boudin was raised in Greenwich Village, New York City.
 Her paternal grandparents had emigrated from Russia and Austria.
-Her great-uncle was Marxist theorist Louis B. Boudin, while her brother is conservative U.S. Judge Michael Boudin.
+Her great-uncle was Marxist theorist Louis B. Boudin.
 Her mother was poet Jean (Roisman) Boudin, whose sister Esther was married to radical journalist I.F.
 Stone (making him Kathy's uncle).
-Her father, attorney Leonard Boudin, had represented controversial clients such as Judith Coplon, the Cuban government, and Paul Robeson.
+Her father, attorney Leonard Boudin, had represented clients such as Judith Coplon, the Cuban government, and Paul Robeson.
 A National Lawyers Guild attorney, Leonard Boudin was the law partner of Victor Rabinowitz, himself counsel to numerous left-wing organizations.
+Her brother, Michael Boudin, became a conservative lawyer and served as a judge on the United States Court of Appeals for the First Circuit.

-Kathy Boudin graduated from Bryn Mawr College in 1965 as class valedictorian.
-After college, she attended Case Western law school for one year.
+Kathy Boudin graduated from Bryn Mawr College in 1965 as valedictorian.
+After college, she attended the Case Western Reserve University School of Law for less than a year.

 Boudin met her romantic partner, David Gilbert, in the 1970s and gave birth to their son Chesa Boudin in 1980.
-When her son was 14 months old, she was arrested and subsequently convicted and incarcerated for felony murder based on her role as a decoy in the 1981 Brink's robbery.
+When her son was 14 months old, she was arrested and subsequently convicted and incarcerated for felony murder based on her role in the 1981 Brink's robbery.
 Her son was raised by former Weatherman leaders Bill Ayers and Bernardine Dohrn.